wiggitywhitney/mcp-commit-story/docs/cursor-chat-setup-guide.md

-# Cursor Database Setup and Configuration
+# Cursor Chat Integration Setup Guide

 This guide explains how to set up and configure access to Cursor's chat database for automated journal generation.

 ## Overview

-The MCP Commit Story project reads Cursor's chat history from SQLite databases to generate journal entries.
+The chat integration system reads Cursor's conversation history from SQLite databases to generate rich journal entries.
 The system automatically discovers and connects to recent Cursor workspace databases across different platforms.

 ## Platform-Specific Database Locations